Procurement standard terms and conditions

-10.2 In the event of a request made on the Council for access to information under the FOIA or any notice, recommendation or complaint made to the Council in relation to the FOIA, you will provide to the Council in relation to an access request, any details in respect of the information as the Council may request and a copy of the relevant information where the Council requests such copy; and in relation to any notice, recommendation or complaint, any background details, supporting documentation and copy information which the Council may request in order to deal with such notice, recommendation or complaint within 5 Business Days of the date of the request from the Council.
+10.2 In the event of a request made on the Council for access to information under the FOIA or any notice, recommendation or complaint made to the Council in relation to the FOIA, You will provide to the Council in relation to an access request, any details in respect of the information as the Council may request and a copy of the relevant information where the Council requests such copy; and in relation to any notice, recommendation or complaint, any background details, supporting documentation and copy information which the Council may request in order to deal with such notice, recommendation or complaint within 5 Working Days of the date of the request from the Council.

-10.3 You acknowledge that the Council is obliged under the FOIA to disclose information, including information relating to its appointment under this Contract, to third parties, subject to certain exemptions.
-You further accept and acknowledge that the decision to disclose information and the application of any such exemptions under the FOIA will be at the Council's sole discretion PROVIDED THAT the Council shall act reasonably and proportionately in exercising its obligations under the FOIA as to whether any exemptions under section 43 of the FOIA may apply to protect the your legitimate commercial and trade secrets.
+10.3 You acknowledge that the Council is obliged under the FOIA to disclose information, including information relating to its appointment under this Contract, to third Parties, subject to certain exemptions.
+You further accept and acknowledge that the decision to disclose information and the application of any such exemptions under the FOIA will be at the Council's sole discretion PROVIDED THAT the Council shall act reasonably and proportionately in exercising its obligations under the FOIA as to whether any exemptions under section 43 of the FOIA may apply to protect Your legitimate commercial and trade secrets.

-11.1 Subject to Clause 9 (Data Protection) and Clause 10 (Freedom of Information) you shall not, without the prior written consent of the Council, during or after the termination or expiry of this Contract disclose, directly or indirectly, to any person any information relating to the contract or the Council any information of whatever nature which is not in the public domain.
+11.1 Subject to Clause 9 (Data Protection) and Clause 10 (Freedom of Information) You shall not, without the prior written consent of the Council, during or after the termination or expiry of this Contract disclose, directly or indirectly, to any person any information relating to the contract or the Council any information of whatever nature which is not in the public domain.
 Your obligations under this Condition shall survive the expiry or termination of the Contract for whatever reason.

-12.1 The goods may be rejected by the Council if they are not supplied and delivered by you when and as ordered by the Council, or, if the goods are not of the sort or quality contracted for, or if the goods are deficient in the quality or number charged for or stated in the delivery or advice note accompanying or preceding the goods.
-In such matter the decision of the Council shall be conclusive as against you.
+12.1 The goods may be rejected by the Council if they are not supplied and delivered by You when and as ordered by the Council, or, if the goods are not of the sort or quality contracted for, or if the goods are deficient in the quality or number charged for or stated in the delivery or advice note accompanying or preceding the goods.
+In such matter the decision of the Council shall be conclusive as against You.
 In every such case the Council may, without prejudice to any other remedy for breach of contract, employ any other person to supply the Council with the goods on such terms and conditions as the Council thinks fit for the remainder of the term of the Contract or any part thereof.
-In such cases it is hereby agreed that you shall pay the Council or the Council may deduct from any sum due or that may become due to you under the Contract or otherwise, all additional costs, charges or expenses incurred by the Council arising from your default.
+In such cases it is hereby agreed that You shall pay the Council or the Council may deduct from any sum due or that may become due to You under the Contract or otherwise, all additional costs, charges or expenses incurred by the Council arising from Your default.

 13. TERMINATION OF CONTRACT

-13.1 The Council may terminate the Contract with immediate effect by notice in writing to you on or at any time after the occurrence of any of the following events:
+13.1 The Council may terminate the Contract with immediate effect by notice in writing to You on or at any time after the occurrence of any of the following events:

-a) the passing of a resolution for your winding up or the making by a court of competent jurisdiction of an order for the winding up of you or your dissolution;
+(a) the passing of a resolution for Your winding up or the making by a court of competent jurisdiction of an order for the winding up of You or Your dissolution;

-b) the making of an administration order in relation to you or the appointment of a receiver or administrative receiver over, or the taking of possession or sale by an encumbrancer of a material part of your assets;
+(b) the making of an administration order in relation to You or the appointment of a receiver or administrative receiver over, or the taking of possession or sale by an encumbrancer of a material part of Your assets;

-c) the making of an arrangement or composition with your creditors generally or making an application to a court of competent jurisdiction for protection from your creditors generally;
+(c) the making of an arrangement or composition with Your creditors generally or making an application to a court of competent jurisdiction for protection from Your creditors generally;

-d) you commit any Prohibited Act;
+(d) You commit any Prohibited Act;

-e) a breach of your obligations to take out and maintain required insurances;
+(e) a breach of Your obligations to take out and maintain required insurances;

-f) a material and substantial breach of any of your obligations under this Contract.
+(f) a material and substantial breach of any of Your obligations under this Contract.

 13.2 In the event of the Council having the right to terminate under clauses 13.1 a), b) or c), the Council may, at its sole discretion, give the receiver, liquidator or other person (as appropriate) the option of carrying out the Contract subject to a guarantee acceptable to the Council being provided for the due and faithful performance of the Contract.

-14 ASSIGNMENT AND SUB-CONTRACTING
+14. ASSIGNMENT AND SUB-CONTRACTING